Walmart removes ‘unbelievable’ T-shirt from store after shopper finds ‘hidden word’

 “Someone is getting fired,” another person said.

-In a statement to Newsweek, a Walmart spokesperson said the “hidden word” was unintentional and has been removed from its stores: "This was not intentional, and the t-shirt has been removed.
-For context, this item was only available in Canada."
+In a statement to The Independent, a Walmart spokesperson said the “hidden word” was unintentional and has been removed from its stores: "The T-shirt has been removed, and for context, this item was only available in Canada.”

 The green T-shirt was on sale for $5 in Walmart’s Canada stores as part of the George brand owned by the major retailer.
 The brand is also stocked in ASDA supermarket stores across the UK.